 RLS: Only because of the transfer of water in the bay.
-We don't have enough title flow in the bay.
+We don't have enough tidal flow in the bay.
 We have brown tides every year.
 I understand there's a bill in the house now.
 It's something about the brown tide.
 One of the local legislators has a bill.
 They have a certain number of million dollars appropriated for the - how can I say it?
 What's the word I'm looking for?
-To take care of the brown tide in other words, \$2 million or so on.
-They're going to take a vote on it, and I think August or October.
+To take care of the brown tide, in other words, \$2 million or so on.
+The last thing that I heard was, they're going to take a vote on it in, I think, August or October.
 I said, "Why not now?
 What's wrong with now?"
-If we have a brown tide condition like right now and you have a certain number of million dollars appropriated to take care of this problem, why don't you take the vote now and take care of the problem now?
+If we have a brown tide condition in the bay right now and you have a certain number of million dollars appropriated to take care of this problem, why don't you take the vote now and take care of the problem now?
 Well, I guess that's the way the county works.
 So, they put it off.

-SW: How has your experiences working at the bay and living in this area?
-How has that changed your life?
+SW: How has your experiences working in the bay and living in this area, how has that changed your life?

-RLS: It is my life. [laughter] Pure and simple, it's the only place I want to be.
-A little funny one between you and me.
-My wife wants to go to Price Club, "Bob, why are you driving twenty miles an hour?"
+RLS: It is my life. [laughter] Pure and simple, it is my life.
+It's the only place I want to be.
+Alright, a little funny one between you and me.
+My wife wants to go to Price Club, "Bob, why are you driving 20 miles an hour?"
 Because the fastest I go on the water is seven.
 I'm used to going on that seven miles an hour.
-Forty is too fast for me.
+40 is too fast for me.
 I don't like that.
-So, how did it shape your life?
+So, how does it shape your life?
 You go a little bit slower.
 That's what I want to do.
 I like to go slower.

 SW: Have you ever thought about going on mainland?
+Has it ever been...